fosterlab/PrInCE-Matlab/README.md

       * Data file 1 (e.g *condition1.csv*)
       * Data file 2 (e.g *condition2.csv*)
       * ...
-    * pcpsilac.m
+    * prince.m

 To accomplish this, first create a working folder (name doesn't matter).
-Unzip the [code](https://github.com/fosterlab/PCP-SILAC) and copy pcpsilac.m and the Code/ folder into the working directory.
+Unzip the [code](https://github.com/fosterlab/PRInCE) and copy prince.m and the Code/ folder into the working directory.
 In the working directory, create a folder called "Input" and place all data files (one for each condition) and the reference database file in this Input/ folder.

-### 4. Enter the details of your experiment in pcpsilac.m.
+### 4. Enter the details of your experiment in prince.m.

 ### 5. Run analysis.
 Open Matlab.
 In Matlab, *cd* to the folder that contains pcpsilac.m, i.e. the working directory you made in 3.
 In the command line type

 ```
-pcpsilac.m
+prince.m
 ```

 As the pipeline runs, output figures and tables will be deposited in the automatically generated Output/ folder.